-Toby Savage

-Leader of South Gloucestershire Council
+Toby SavageLeader of South Gloucestershire Council

-he Greener Places Strategy has been prepared by South Gloucestershire Council, our partners and residents, and sets out a shared vision, priorities, commitments and action to transform the role, creation and management of green infrastructure, now and into the future across our area.
+he Greener Places Strategy has been prepared by South Gloucestershire Council, our partners and residents, and sets out a shared vision, priorities, commitments and action to transform the role, creation and management of 'greener places', now and into the future across our area.

-is the term used to describe the natural environmental features of an area and the natural connections (or network) between these features.

-Green infrastructure also includes 'blue infrastructure', which are areas of wetland, water bodies and water courses.
+Green Infrastructure: In broadest terms, green infrastructure (GI) is the term used to describe the natural environmental features of an area and the natural connections (or network) between these features.
+Green infrastructure also includes areas of wetland, water bodies and water courses which are also known as 'blue infrastructure'.